aristides1000/Pokedex-javascript-capstone/README.md

 ## Acknowledgments

 - Ariel Camus CEO Microverse: For letting us start this journey.
+- Pokemon: For making an excellent series and video games that made my childhood happy.
 - Google: For letting us find crucial information in order to create this project.

 ## 📝 License